02 Jul Yaeger vs Becker CPA Review

 Course Expiration and Access

 Becker CPA Review grants users 12 months to its live classes and 18 months to its software.
 For many, this isn’t enough time, and for such an expensive course you’d really expect more.
-Yaeger outdoes the competition again, as it provides its customers with course access that never expires.
+Yaeger outdoes the competition again, as it provides its customers with course access for 24 months.

 Clear Winner: Yaeger